Pastoral Twilight

-Pastoral Twilight: Initiatives for rural cultures is a two-year international project, a collaboration between art organisations ARE (Czechia), BAU (Italy), and Inland (Spain), all of which work in a rural environment.
+Pastoral Twilight: Initiatives for rural cultures is a two-year international project, a collaboration between art organisations ARE: Woods (Czechia), BAU (Italy), and Verpėjos (Lithuania), all of which work in a rural environment.

-The project explores how humans can have a regenerative relationship to the planet, engage in human–animal activity on the land, and activate experimental pedagogical methods involving people, plants, animals, and fungi.
+The project explores how society can have a regenerative relationship to the planet, engage in human–animal activity on the land, and activate experimental pedagogical methods involving people, plants, animals, and fungi.

 By studying pastoralism and vegetal knowledge at the intersection of art, education, regenerative agriculture, and more-than-human solidarity, Pastoral Twilight serves as an invitation to seek common multispecies culture and education that take account of endangered practices connected with care for the land and food sovereignty.